samben00/issam-blog/_posts/2017-05-25-how-to-prevent-unauthorized-ssh-login-attempts.md

 {% endhighlight %}

-- `action`: it is self explanatory, this tells what actions fail2ban should take in case of ban (matching the parameters we set above). there are 3 main actions :
+- `action`: it is self explanatory, this tells what actions fail2ban should take in case of a ban (matching the parameters we set above). there are 3 main actions :
     1. <b> action_ </b>: preforms a ban/block by adding the balcklisted IP @ to the IP tables.
     2. <b> action_mw </b>: ban the IP @ and send an e-mail with whois report.